calebstein1/simplang/README.md

 Running this script will print "Welcome to Simplang!" on one line, followed by 9 on the next.

-All Simplang scripts need to begin with `SIMPLANG` on the first line and end with `done` on the last line.
+All Simplang scripts need to end with `done` on the last line.
 Simplang uses registers to store variables, and by default there are 8 registers available for each type.
 Registers `r0` - `r7` are used for integers and `s0` - `s7` are used for strings.